-Projecting existing active sensory feedback technologies in the future, the workshop further explores and discusses to which extent everyday objects should be able to produce active feedback, such as through vibrators, electrical stimulators, vaporizers etc. Some objects provide active multimodal feedback by themselves (e.g., auditory and vibrotactile feedback in a cellphone), or such type of feedback could be added to the object in the shape of small and attachable electronic modules, able to enrich a real-world object with multi-sensory properties to provide immersive sensations when used as VR proxies [15, 16, 17].
+Projecting existing active sensory feedback technologies in the future, the workshop further explores and discusses to which extent everyday objects should be able to produce active feedback, such as through vibrators, electrical stimulators, vaporizers etc. Some objects provide active multimodal feedback by themselves (e.g., auditory and vibrotactile feedback in a cellphone), or such type of feedback could be added to the object in the shape of small and attachable electronic modules, able to enrich a real-world object with multi-sensory properties to provide immersive sensations when used as VR proxies [17-19].

 Finally, the workshop will focus the discussion on practical implications, emerging research topics and applications.
 To achieve these goals, the workshop is conceptually split in two parts.
 In the first part, the workshop topic and central theme is summarized by established experts in the domains of substitutional reality, interaction with props in virtual environments, and 3D interaction.
-A keynote talk by Robert Lindeman, a distinguished expert in the field of multi-sensory VR, frames the topic and provides insights from an additional perspective.
 The introductory talks are followed by a concise summary of the participants' relevant previous or ongoing related work.
 In the second part, the workshop topics are discussed in groups, driven by hands-on brainstorming sessions with tangible examples of everyday objects provided by the workshop organizers.
 The workshop aims to encourage the exchange of research and application ideas as participants will form interdisciplinary groups and cooperatively develop ideas on how to integrate example objects in different application scenarios such as games, sports, virtual meetings, simulations, training, education or data visualization.
-To conclude the event, the results will be discussed in the plenum at the end of the day.
+To conclude the event, the results will be discussed in the plenum at the end of the dav.